IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 ## <a name="ibcjs"></a>IBM-Blockchain-JS Documentation
 ### ibc.load(options, [callback])
-This is a wrapper function that will run a typical startup setup.
+This is a function that wraps a typical startup using a standard Bluemix IBM Blockchain network.
+Take a look at how this function works, especially how it uses the register() function.
+If this is not applicable for your network (ie you have a custom IBM Blockchain network) you can easily create your own version of `ibc.load()` for your needs.
 It will run in order:

 1. ibc.network()
-2. ibc.register() for each peer (only runs if options.network.users is != null)
+1. ibc.register()
+	- It will register the first peer with the first username, the 2nd peer against the 2nd username and so on.
+	- This funciton only runs if valid users are found in options.network.users.
+A valid user is one that contains 'type_1'.
+	- Any errors in register will stop execution and run callback(err).
-3. ibc.load_chaincode()
+1. ibc.load_chaincode()
-4. cb()
+1. callback(err, cc)

 Options Parameter: